chocolateboy/get-wild/README.md

 array of steps (strings, symbols or numbers).

-The array is not mutated, so, e.g., the function can be memoized (or the path can pre-parsed) to avoid re-parsing long/frequently-used paths.
+The array is not mutated, so, e.g., the function can be memoized (or the path can be pre-parsed into an array) to avoid re-parsing long/frequently-used paths.

 <!-- TOC:ignore -->
 ### Syntax <a name="path-syntax"></a>